davidnarganes/abmInterference/README.md

 ## 1. General description of the project
 This repository will contain the code for generating (`Java`) and analysing (`R programming language`) a simple multi-Agent Based Model (mABM) of patients in a 2D continuous space.
 The idea is to simulate the contagion of a disease thought a population: human papilloma virus (HPV).

 __Note__: This `.java` project could be run by creating a project using your favourite Integrated Development Environment (IDE) and cloning this repository.
-This simulation relies on the `Mason` java library and its dependencies.
-Please ensure that these are added as libraries to the project.
-The link to `Mason` dependencies is the following: https://cs.gmu.edu/~eclab/projects/mason/
+This simulation relies on the `Mason` java library and its dependencies: already included in the repository.
+If there are any problems, the link to `Mason` dependencies is the following: https://cs.gmu.edu/~eclab/projects/mason/

 ### 1.1 Learning objectives of the intern
  - Learn Java programming while creating an ABM